An Approximate AKE Principle for Metric Valued Fields: Introduction

+As our main result, we obtain an \textit{approximate AKE principle}, showing that the elementary theory of a metric valued field of equicharacteristic $0$ with dense value group determines and is determined by the elementary theories of its residue field and value group, up to what we will call a \textit{residue shift}.
+For this, we introduce the classes $\mathcal{C}(\mathfrak{G},\mathfrak{F})$.
+The idea is that for countably incomplete metric ultrapowers of metric valued fields as above the residue field carries an infinitesimal valuation and the potentially changing elementary theory of the residue field is still controllable since this infinitesimal valuation is determined up to elementary equivalence.
+We call a pair $(\mathfrak{G},\mathfrak{F})$ admissible, if $\mathfrak{G}$ is the $\mathcal{L}_{\mathrm{og}}$-theory of a regular dense (non-trivial) ordered abelian group $\Delta$ and $\mathfrak{F}$ is the $\lring$-theory of a field $l$ of characteristic $0$ and such that the pair $(\Delta, l)$ belongs to one of the following cases: \begin{itemize} \item[(i)] $\Delta$ is not divisible; \item[(ii)] $\Delta$ is divisible and $l\not\equiv l^{\prime}((t^{\Delta^{\prime}}))$ in $\lring$ for any such pairs $(\Delta^{\prime},l^{\prime})$ with $\Delta^{\prime}$ non-divisible or with $\Delta'$ divisible and $l\not\equiv l^{\prime}$ (see Definition~\ref{def:generating-pair}). \end{itemize} Given an admissible pair $(\mathfrak{G},\mathfrak{F})$ we define the class $\mathcal{C}(\mathfrak{G},\mathfrak{F})$ to consist of all metric valued fields $\mathcal{K}=(K,\Gamma_{K},k_{K})$ such that $\Gamma_{K}\models \mathfrak{G}$ and $k_{K}\models \mathfrak{F}$ or $\Gamma_{K}\models \mathrm{DOAG}$ and $k_{K}\models \mathrm{Th}(l((t^{\Delta})))$.
 Now, the main result reads as follows. \begin{theoremA*}[Theorem~\ref{metricAKEnew}] Let $K,F$ be metric valued fields of equicha\-rac\-teristic $0$ with dense value groups.
-Then the following holds: \begin{enumerate} \item $K$ belongs to a uniquely (up to elementary equivalence) determined class $\mathcal{C}(\Delta,l)$ of the above form. \item $\kpro$ and $\fpro$ are elementarily equivalent if and only if they are in the same class $\mathcal{C}(\Delta,l)$ for some generating pair $(\Delta,l)$. \end{enumerate} \end{theoremA*} To establish this result, a key tool will be to relate the metric ultrapowers of metric valued fields to their classical logic counterparts.
+Then $\kpro$ and $\fpro$ are elementarily equivalent if and only if they are in the same class $\mathcal{C}(\mathfrak{G},\mathfrak{F})$ for some admissible pair $(\mathfrak{G},\mathfrak{F})$. \end{theoremA*} To establish this result, a key tool will be to relate the metric ultrapowers of metric valued fields to their classical logic counterparts.
 We will build on the fact, that the metric value group is always archimedean and hence regular in the sense of \cite{Elt.-prop.-of-ordered-abelian-groups}.
 Moreover, due to a result of Hong \cite{defbilityHong} (building on Koenigsmann \cite{koenigsmann}), the valuation is then definable (in classical logic) in the non-divisible case.
 As a consequence of our main theorem, we can retrieve the following as a corollary, showing that despite the existence of the valuation and its presence as the underlying metric, elementary equivalence in the continuous context in the end reduces to elementary equivalence in the language $\lring$.

 \begin{theoremB*}[Corollary~\ref{Cor:1storder}] Let $K,F$ be metric valued fields of equicha\-rac\-teristic $0$ with dense value groups.
 Then $\kpro\equiv\fpro$ if and only if $K\equiv F$ in $\lring$. \end{theoremB*}